dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>do</b>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;X&nbsp;&#8592;&nbsp;<b>agent</b>{Other&nbsp;Class[<i>T</i>]}&nbsp;Other&nbsp;Feature
 &nbsp;&nbsp;&nbsp;<b>end</b>
-&nbsp;&nbsp;&nbsp;My&nbsp;Feature&#9473;<b>procedure</b>&#9473;
+&nbsp;&nbsp;&nbsp;My Feature&nbsp;<b>procedure</b>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>do</b>
 &nbsp;&nbsp;&nbsp;<b>end</b>
 <b>end</b>
 </pre>

+### Optional type is a generic type
-+ If it's a generic, it has to have at least one constraint (otherwise there would be no feature available) and then the base type is the constraint in which the feature could be found.
+If it's a generic type, it has to have at least one constraint (otherwise there would be no feature available) and then the base type is the constraint in which the feature could be found.
 Note that, if there is a conflict between several constraints using the same name for a feature, this conflict is resolved with renaming in constraints.

 <pre>
 <b>class&nbsp;</b>My&nbsp;Class